Author: Jessica R. Joustra, Robert J. Joustra

 Pages: 248 (Paperback)

-For further engagement around this topic, check out this introduction and podcast conversation with the editors of this book and additional reviews from Dordt faculty: a Co-Director of Kuyper’s Honors Program professor, an English professor, and a planetary science professor, and another theology professor.
+For further engagement around this topic, listen to this podcast conversation with the editors of this book, and read additional book reviews from Dordt faculty: theology (1) professors(2), a Co-Director of Kuyper’s Honors Program professor, an English professor, and a planetary science professor.